dannguyen/journalism-syllabi/README.md

         <h5>Computational Social Science » 2015; Fall <br>
             <a href="https://5harad.com/mse231/">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>With a vast amount of information now collected on our online and offline actions — from what we buy, to where we travel, to who we interact with — we have an unprecedented opportunity to study complex social systems.
-This opportunity, however, comes with scientific, engineering, and ethical challen...</em></p>
+        With a vast amount of information now collected on our online and offline actions — from what we buy, to where we travel, to who we interact with — we have an unprecedented opportunity to study complex social systems.
+This opportunity, however, comes with scientific, engineering, and ethical challen
+        </small></p>

         <p>Instructors: Sharad Goel</p>
     </td>
     <td>
-        Stanford University
+        <small>Stanford University</small>
     </td>
   </tr>